Improving the health and rights of women and children

 Canada set up a Centre of Excellence for Civil Registration and Vital Statistics (CRVS) systems at the International Development Research Centre.

-The Centre works to improve CRVS systems in developing countries to ensure that vital events in people’s lives are recognised and recorded, such as:
+The Centre works to improve CRVS systems in developing countries to ensure that vital events in people’s lives are recognized and recorded, such as:

-This information gives governments the information they need to create policies and programs that meet people’s needs.
-It also helps to ensure that children do not miss out on opportunities such as immunization and education.
+This gives governments the information they need to create policies and programs that meet people’s needs.
+It also helps ensure that children do not miss opportunities such as immunization and education.

 - World Health Organization factsheet on maternal mortality

 - World Health Organization factsheet on Children: reducing mortality

 - World Health Organization factsheet on Family planning/Contraception

 - UNICEF statistics on child mortality

 - Maternal, newborn and child health data set